Uterine Cancer in Turkey

 A general term used to describe cancer of the uterus is uterine cancer.
 The endometrium, or inner lining of your uterus, is where endometrial cancer begins to grow.
 This is among the most prevalent gynecologic cancers or cancers of the reproductive system.
 The uterine muscle wall, or myometrium, is where uterine sarcomas grow.
 Rarely do uterine sarcomas occur.

-What is the function of uterus and endometrium?
+What is the function of uterus and endometrium in Turkey?

-The reproductive system of women and those who are assigned female at birth includes the uterus (AFAB).
-Pregnancy is the time when a fetus grows there.
-The term “body” or “corpus” refers to the upper portion of your uterus.
-Your cervix, which joins your uterus to your vagina, is located at the end of your uterus.
-Cancer of the uterus is referred to as uterine cancer.
-Cervical cancer is a distinct kind of cancer that affects the cervix.
+The reproductive system of women and individuals assigned female at birth includes the uterus (AFAB).
+Pregnancy occurs in the uterus, where a fetus grows and develops.
+The term body or corpus refers to the upper portion of the uterus.
+The cervix, which connects the uterus to the vagina, is located at the lower end of the uterus.
+Cancer of the uterus is referred to as uterine cancer, while cervical cancer is a distinct type of cancer that affects the cervix.
+Both conditions are medically evaluated and treated in Turkey by specialized gynecological oncology units.

 What are the risk factors of uterine cancer?